What Is A Stereotype? The Role Of Stereotypes In Mental Health

 Doing so may allow individuals to better understand themselves and others, which may help create more meaningful connections with others while also fostering their own self-acceptance.
 It can encourage individuals to take responsibility for their actions rather than rely on preconceived notions about how they and others should behave in any situation.

-Cognitive behavioral therapy (CBT) is a powerful tool that can be used to help individuals confront and dismantle negative, internalized stereotypes they may have about themselves or society.
+Cognitive behavioral therapy (CBT) can be an effective tool that can be used to help individuals confront and dismantle negative, internalized stereotypes they may have about themselves or society.
 By targeting distortions in thinking and maladaptive beliefs, CBT may help break down socially-constructed and hurtful stereotypes in order to foster a more positive outlook on oneself and focus on the individual’s experiences.

 One way in which CBT can help individuals combat stereotypes is by teaching them how to challenge unhelpful thought patterns.
 In therapy, individuals may learn how to identify their negative presumptions related to mental health and replace them with more realistic, objective perspectives instead.
 Consistent practice may help individuals become aware of the cognitive distortions they have adopted due to ingrained societal stigmas around mental health.